 It depends on the type of PRP used.

-A common side effect of PRP for tennis elbow is soreness in the tendon.
+A common side effect of PRP for tennis elbow is tenderness at the injection site.
+Soreness.
 This reaction is normal and nothing to worry about.
-We suggest applying regular ice packs and using paracetamol for a few days.
+We suggest applying ice packs regularly and taking paracetamol for a few days.
 Also, you should rest the elbow for about a week after each PRP injection.
-Often, the tendon feels sore for up to four weeks before it starts getting better.
+Often, the tendon feels sore for up to four weeks before it starts to improve.

 An example of a PRP injection recovery time for tennis elbow: